 Under/Over: A workout of varying speeds on either the bike or run.
 During the “over” portions of these intervals, hit the gas hard.
 During the “under” portions, run or ride at a sustainable pace.
 There’s no rest between the “over” and “under” portions of the workout.

-USRPT / Ultra Short Race Pace Training: Effective speed training in swim workouts in which the athlete maintains the best possible time on each (very short) repetition.
+Ultra Short Race Pace Training / USRPT: Effective speed training in swim workouts in which the athlete maintains the best possible time on each (very short) repetition.

 (Heart Rate) Variability: A measure of the variation in time between each heartbeat.
 Measuring HRV can help determine the amount of stress on the body.

-WU / Warm Up: This is key to getting the most out of your workout.
+Warm Up / WU: This is key to getting the most out of your workout.
 Warm ups prepare your body for the work ahead.
 It gets your cardiovascular system, muscles, and mind ready to work!
 Also important in reducing the risk of injury.

 X and Y: These are outputs of a bike fitting, and alternatively called stack and reach.
 These numbers help determine the best bike you should be riding by taking your measurements in space (stack: how high your handlebars should be relative to the bottom bracket, reach: how far your handlebars should be relative to the bottom bracket) and doing some basic trigonometry to get the right bike underneath you.